aligent/cdk-constructs/packages/static-hosting/README.md

 ### `disableCSP` (boolean)

-- EDisable the use of the CSP header
+- Disable the use of the CSP header

 Default: **false**